 There are several major difference between qualitative and quantitative data collection.

 - Qualitative relies on a much smaller sample size using purposeful sampling while quantitative involves larger samples selected through random/non-random sampling.

 - Qualitative uses open-ended questions while quantitative uses closed questions when interviewing

 - Qualitative researchers almost always develop their own instruments while quantitative researchers use other people’s instruments.

 - Qualitative research involves personal contact with the respondents while quantitative research does not necessarily require this.

 - Qualitative research tries to help us understand a central phenomenon better while quantitative research seeks to test theories.

 Steps of Qualitative Data Collection

-Anything that involves qualitative research is rarely liner in nature.
-This means that the steps mention below do not necessarily happen in the order present.
+Anything that involves qualitative research is rarely linear in nature.
+This means that the steps mention below does not necessarily happen in the order present.
 Qualitative research is often iterative and involves repeating steps, moving back and forth as well.
 In general, it is common to see the following steps happen in qualitative research.

 - Determine participants-This involves deciding who you will collect data from by identifying a population and appropriate sampling strategy.